jorgemg26/jorgemg26/README.md

 - 🚀 **RelayRace**
   Java multithreaded relay race simulation using threads and synchronization

+- 📔 **Dodge2D**
+   Android 2D game with movement mechanics, collisions and gameplay logic

-- 📱 **Areas2D**
+- 🎬 **Cinema**
-  Android app to calculate 2D areas
+  Java app for managing movies, rooms and spectators using OOP and data structures

 - 🌐 **CountriesSelector**
-  Web app using JavaScript for dynamic country selection
+  Web app using JavaScript and AJAX for dynamic country selection and asyncronous updates
 </details>

 ## 📊 Stats